OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

-- Run a complete set of tests against the process to be able to execute all the possible path the process makes.
-This is an iterative process, come up with an initial set and revise it after running feature specific tests.
+- Run a complete set of tests against the process to be able to execute all the possible paths the process makes.
+This may be possible on simple daemons, but will be impractical on more complex daemons.
+This is a judgement call on whether between analysis and tests, you can develop a comprehensive list of system calls for a white list, or whether a black list should be developed.
+This is an iterative process to come up with an initial set and revise it after running feature specific tests.